 “Chief Information Bureau”

-Walter’s parents received a postcard from him on December 6.
-The POWs received on December 7, 1943, ½ a pound of sugar, 2 cans of soluble coffee, 2 chocolate emergency rations, 1 pound of prunes, and a ½ pound cheese.
+Walter’s parents received a postcard from him on December 6th.
+The POWs received on December 7th, ½ a pound of sugar, 2 cans of soluble coffee, 2 chocolate emergency rations, 1 pound of prunes, and ½ pound of cheese.
 The items were perishable goods that came from the Red Cross Christmas boxes sent to the camp.
-That night they received a Japanese “news sheet” that told of the terrible American losses in the southwest pacific.
+That night they received a Japanese “news sheet” that told of the terrible American losses in the southwest Pacific.
 According to the sheet, the U.S. had lost most of its navy.
 It also stated that the U.S. lost 5 carriers, 2 cruisers, and a battleship in the Gilberts, and 37 ships were lost at Bougainville.
 On the 11th, they received more coffee, two cans of cheese, two chocolate bars, and two boxes of raisins.

 At 7:00 A.M. on July 17, the POWs were marched to Pier 5 in the Port Area and boarded the Nissyo Maru which appeared to be barely seaworthy to the POWs.
 Besides the POWs, the ship carried Japanese women and children who were being evacuated from the Philippines.
 The POWs went to the rear of the ship and removed their shoes and dropped their bags through a hatch into hold number three.
 They then went down a narrow, wooden stairway that led into the dark hold.
 There were three sets of wooden tiers that lined the hold.
 One was 4 feet high and 10 feet wide.
 The guards packed the POWs into the tiers.
 The tiers filled but the guards kept shoving in more men.
 Those who could move their arms twirled their shirts above their heads to stir the air.
 The heat was oppressive and the POWs still on deck could feel it as they entered the hold.
 The guards beat POWs who refused to go into the hold.
 Inside the hold, fights broke out among the POWs for space and air.
 The guards finally admitted that all the POWs would not fit in the hold, so they opened the number two hold which was just forward of the bridge.
 About 900 POWs were put into the forward hold.
 The POWs were moved to it in groups of 50 men and each group was allocated a part of the hold.
 Since they were still crowded, no one could lie down.
 Each man sat on the floor with his knees drawn up in front of him.
 Another POW would sit between his knees with his head resting on the first man’s chest.
 This left about 700 men in number three hold which could comfortably hold one hundred men.